16 Best Robin Williams Movies Ranked

 It's hard to watch "What Dreams May Come" without a tinge of sadness knowing what Williams' own tragic fate would be.
 That said, it's still a film that offers spectacular sights and a deeply emotional story, even if the ending leaves us a little unsatisfied (as Roger Ebert pointed out in his otherwise glowing review).

 Williams stars as Chris Nielsen, a pediatrician who dies in a freak car accident.
 He awakens in a Heaven that resembles his wife Annie's (Annabella Sciorra) vibrant watercolor paintings, with actual paint for him to play around in.
-Distraught by the death of her husband and their children (who died in another car accident four years prior), Annie commits suicide and descends into Hell.
+Distraught by the death of her husband and their children (who died in another car accident four years prior), Annie takes her life and descends into Hell.
 Chris journeys into the underworld to save his wife, despite the protestations of his heavenly guide, Albert (Cuba Gooding Jr.).

 If nothing else, the film is worth seeing for the truly breathtaking (and Oscar-winning) visual effects and production design.
 Although the ending struggles too hard to be happy despite its grim subject matter, everything leading up to it pulls at our heartstrings thanks to Williams' empathetic performance.